modulardata/exphp/simple_objects/scxript.md

 * modularity
 	+ functionality is broken into task specific pieces
 * polymorphism
-	+ interact with classes without knowing which class it is
+	+ interact with classes without knowing which class it is =>this is a programming language feature that allows value diffrent data types to be handled using a uniform interface.

 ### 2. What is a class?